anuragingle01/Kratin_LLC_Exercise_Anurag/README.md

 # Elderly Care

-The Elderly Care  is a web application designed to help caregivers manage medication schedules for elderly individuals.
+The Elderly Care is a web application designed to help elderly(for the age group 65+) to live healthier life.
 This application allows users to add, view, and manage medication details conveniently.

 ## Features

 - **Add Medication**: Users can add medications including the medicine name, dosage, and timing.
 - **View Medication Schedule**: Users can view the scheduled medications.
-- **Notifications**: Users receive notifications for scheduled medications.
-- **Attractive User Interface**: The application provides an easy-to-use and visually appealing interface.
+- **Yoga & Exercise**: Assist users in making yoga and exercise easier
+- **Nearby Hospitals**: Helps users to track nearby hospitals.

 ## Technologies Used

 - **Frontend**: HTML, CSS, JavaScript
 - **Backend**: PHP (CodeIgniter Framework)
 - **Database**: MySQL
-- **Notification Service**: Web browser notifications

 ## Setup Instructions